PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

 <!--- ### Saving credentials to block

-Replace this with actual instructions on how to get API key or token.
+Note, to use the `load` method on Blocks, you must already have a block document [saved through code](https://orion-docs.prefect.io/concepts/blocks/#saving-blocks) or [saved through the UI](https://orion-docs.prefect.io/ui/blocks/).

+Below is a walkthrough on saving block documents through code.

-1. Head over to
+1. Head over to <SERVICE_URL>.
-2. Login to your SERVICE account
+2. Login to your <SERVICE> account.
-3. Click "+ Create new secret key"
+3. Click "+ Create new secret key".
-4. Copy the generated API key
+4. Copy the generated API key.
-5. Create a short script, replacing the placeholders (or do so in the UI)
+5. Create a short script, replacing the placeholders (or do so in the UI).

 ```python
 from {{ cookiecutter.collection_slug }} import Block`